 Every project is quoted in writing after a free site visit — these ranges are a guide only.

 Almost certainly.
-Because nearly all of W8 and SW7 is within a conservation area, permitted development rights are usually restricted or removed, so most extensions need full planning permission — and any work to a listed building also needs listed building consent.
+Nearly all of W8 and SW7 sits within a conservation area, and the garden squares carry extra protection, so permitted development rights are usually restricted — most rear and lower-ground extensions need full planning permission, and any listed house also needs listed building consent.
 We confirm the route for your address at the free site visit.

 Free site visit, no obligation, written quote.